Pregnant Considering Adoption? We're Here For You.

 If you are experiencing an unplanned pregnancy and do not feel you are ready to parent, adoption is always an option.
 Adoption Choices of Oklahoma hopes to help you through this difficult and confusing time so you can make the best decision for your situation.
 You are making a decision to place your baby for adoption which is not giving up a baby for adoption.
 Choosing an Oklahoma adoption can be a healthy, loving experience.
 Putting a child up for adoption is nothing to be ashamed of.

 Adoption Choices of Oklahoma is a licensed Oklahoma adoption agency offering full-service private adoption in Oklahoma.
-We are glad to provide counseling and guidance to women experiencing an unintended pregnancy and connect expectant mothers choosing adoption with adoptive families for their children.
+We are glad to provide counseling and guidance to women experiencing an unwanted pregnancy and connect expectant mothers choosing adoption with adoptive families for their children.
 We have helped hundreds of women with pregnancy and adoption services in Oklahoma City, Tulsa, Lawton, and surrounding areas successfully plan their children’s future.

 We’re Here To Help You.